 Later the charges for all the troupe members were changed to Secion 505(a), a non-bailable defamation offense.

 “I think the court has favored the plaintiff’s wish.
 We are being charged under unlawful laws,” said Su Yadanar Myint.

 “I think it’s a waste of our time.
 The trial date is set in the plaintiff’s favor and the court has ignored our wish.
 It’s totally unfair,” he said.

 “This is a totally unjust country.
 Nothing is fair.
 Where are our human rights?
 We won’t bow.
 We will stand for the truth,” added Nyein Chan Soe.

-Lt-Col. Than Myint Tun of Yangon Command also filed a suit against the Thangyat group under Article 505(a) at a court in Yangon’s Mayangon Township.
+Lt-Col. Than Myint Tun of Yangon Command also filed a suit against the Thangyat group under Section 505(a) at a court in Yangon’s Mayangon Township.